John H. Dessauer

 John H. Dessauer, also known as Hans Dessauer, (13 May 1905 – 12 August 1993) was a German-American chemical engineer and an innovator in developing xerography.
 He was instrumental in turning a $7 million company of the 1930s into Xerox, a billion-dollar copier company.

 Early years

 He was born Hans Dessauer in Aschaffenburg in a family of industrialists who owned the Aschaffenburger Buntpapierfabrik, a leading coloured paper factory with a long tradition.
 His parents were Hans Dessauer and his wife Bertha (née Thywissen).
 The physicist Friedrich Dessauer was an uncle.
 He had one older half-sister, four brothers and one sister.
 The physicist Guido Dessauer was his younger brother.

 Dessauer attended the Gymnasium in Aschaffenburg, before studying chemistry in Freiburg where he joined the Katholische Studentenverein Brisgovia, in the Cartellverband.
-In 1926, he received a B.S. degree from the Technical University Munich.
+In 1926, he received a B.S. degree from the Technical University of Munich.
 At the RWTH Aachen University, he earned an M.S. degree in 1927 and his doctorate in 1929 with a thesis on the chemical process industry (Neue Ringisomerisationen in der Camphenreihe).